huntabyte/bits-ui/sites/docs/content/components/accordion.md

 </Accordion.Root>
 ```

+#### Key Benefits

+-   Simplifies state management
-This setup enables opening the Accordion items via the custom button and ensures the local `myValue` state updates when the Accordion closes through any internal means (e.g., clicking on an item's trigger).
+-   Automatically updates `myValue` when the accordion changes (e.g., via clicking on an item's trigger)
+-   Allows external control (e.g., opening an item via a separate button)

-### Change Handler
+### 2. Change Handler

-You can also use the `onValueChange` prop to update local state when the Accordion's `value` state changes.
-This is useful when you don't want two-way binding for one reason or another, or you want to perform additional logic when the Accordion opens or closes.
+For more granular control or to perform additional logic on state changes, use the `onValueChange` prop.
+This approach is useful when you need to execute custom logic alongside state updates.

 ```svelte
 <script lang="ts">
 	import { Accordion } from "bits-ui";
 	let myValue = $state<string[]>([]);
 </script>